Chicken Foaming At The Mouth, (3 Reasons Why +What To Do + FAQ)

 This is another ailment that can affect your bird.
 Aspergillosis is the most common respiratory infection that birds can get.
 Not only can it affect chickens but it can affect a wide variety of domesticated and wild birds.

-This disease develops when a bird inhales aspergillus fumigatus spores from it’s environment.
-The aspergillus fumigatus spores can be present in everyday, common items such as bread, contaminated litter, chaff, and even feed.
+This disease develops when a bird inhales Aspergillus fumigatus spores from its environment.
+The Aspergillus fumigatus spores can be present in everyday, common items such as bread, contaminated litter, chaff, and even feed.

 This fungal disease attacks your bird’s respiratory system, namely the lungs and the air sacks.
 This causes the bird to grow a yellow cottage cheese material in its mouth and this can look like foaming at the mouth.

 A variety of antifungal treatments can be given to your bird to treat aspergillosis, these can come in the form of intravenous, oral, aerosolized, or topical products.
-The fungal plaques can also be removed surgically

 Note: If you can, taking your bird to a vet for assessment and treatment is recommended